KQM-git/TCL/docs/evidence/characters/electro/raiden-shogun.md

 Raiden's Elemental Skill will trigger on transformative reactions if 2 condition are met:

 1. Inflicting damage to an enemy.
-2. The damaging reaction has AOE.
+2. The damaging reaction has AoE.
-   This means that only Superconduct, Overload, and all AOE swirls except for Hydro will activate it, while Electro-charged, Shatter, single-target and Hydro Swirl won't.
+   This means that only Superconduct, Overload, and all AoE swirls except for Hydro will activate it, while Electro-Charged, Shatter, single-target and Hydro Swirl won't.

 **Evidence:**
 Working: